jtenhet/gutsense-legal/delete-account.md

 If you no longer have the app installed, email **info@tenhetapp.com** from the address associated with your account and ask us to delete it.
 We will process the request within 7 days and confirm by reply.

-## Delete individual entries (without deleting your account)

-You don't need to delete your whole account to remove specific data:

-- **Meals** — tap any meal on the Today timeline or in History, then tap **Delete meal**.
-The meal is removed immediately.
-- **Profile fields** — open **Settings** to clear your display name, change your known allergens, or change your dietary restrictions at any time.
-- **Per-entry symptom deletion** is coming in a future update.
-Until then, you can delete your full account to remove specific symptom entries, or contact **info@tenhetapp.com** for help removing individual entries on your behalf.

 ## What is deleted

 When you delete your account, the following is **permanently removed**: